-I have got a great winter scented DIY cleaning spray for you today, that I’ve been using to naturally clean my home.
+I have got a great winter scented homemade cleaning spray for you today, that I’ve been using to naturally clean my home.
+It takes all of two seconds to make for a no-fuss, speedy clean.

 February is always a difficult month, I find.
 The clocks go back in October, and from then on in it’s the cheery march to all the end of year festivities, twinkly lights and delicious food and all.
 January comes, and it feels like a bit of a reset.
 A quiet time to take stock, reflect and make plans for moving forward.